Module: RubyTerraform

 from ClassMethods

-Invokes the terraform destroy command which destroys terraform managed infrastructure.
+terraform destroycommand which destroys terraform managed infrastructure. -

 .force_unlock(parameters = {}, invocation_options = {}) ⇒ Object